Your son is applying to college and wants help writing a personal statement. Your daughter is applying to graduate school and ditto.

 - Have a son, daughter, nephew or neighbor who needs help writing an autobiographical essay.

-- Don’t feel confident editing your own child’s essay.
+- Don’t feel confident coaching your own child’s essay.

 - Could help your son or daughter assemble a space rocket but not a cogent paragraph.

 Please post your questions on this page.
 Please know that I do not correct students’ writing, because such behavior is unethical and unhelpful.
 I simply coach and offer ideas for improvement.
 I do not write personal essays for students.

 “Susan is an amazing writing coach.
 Her insights on the usage of active verbs and their effectiveness were very helpful in personalizing my essay and improving my expressiveness.”

 Piayon Lassanah, B.A.
 Political Science, Temple University Class of 2009

 “Your supportive, humorous, but no-nonsense style of teaching gave me a firm sense of what to emphasize, what to downplay, and – most importantly – how, to express myself.”

 “The class has stimulated me into thinking about ways to improve my writing.
 You are an encouraging, helpful and interesting trainer.”

 “Susan, I can’t thank you enough for the help you gave me in editing my essay for graduate school.
 I was worried that I wasn’t going to be able to put together a good essay given the deadline.
 Although it was short notice, you made time to help me and I am thankful.
 Working with you gave me the confidence I needed to complete my application.
 I appreciated your humor and candid criticism — and I’m not forgetting your warmth.
 You helped me effectively convey what I really wanted to say in my essay.
 Thank you!”